 - Follow-up appointments and aftercare

-Tummy tuck consultations, like all plastic surgery consultation, are free with no obligation.
-An abdominiplasty consultation will allow patients to ask all their questions, get to know the surgeon better and for the surgeon to be able to assess them and make the patient aware of the possible outcomes of their tummy tuck surgery.
+Tummy tuck consultations, like all plastic surgery consultations, are free with no obligation.
+An abdominoplasty consultation will allow patients to ask all their questions, get to know the surgeon better and for the surgeon to be able to assess them and make the patient aware of the possible outcomes of their tummy tuck surgery.

 Ideal tummy tuck candidates include those who: